Mathnerd314/stroscot/docs/Commentary/Syntax.rst

 When the convention is established, short names are clearer than long names.
 Writing ``(+) { augend = 1, addend = 2 }`` is less clear than the simple ``1+2`` - the long names are not commonly used.
 But it is arguably still useful to include the long names, e.g. for currying.

-A study :cite:`dossantosImpactsCodingPractices2018` found the following conventions were helpful for readability:
+A study :cite:`dossantosImpactsCodingPractices2018` found the following conventions were helpful for Java code readability:

 * Putting opening braces in a line of their own (C# convention), as opposed to the same line of the statement, improved readability.
 The extra white space and matching vertical alignment of related curly braces makes blocks clearer.
 Closing curly braces terminating code blocks should be on their own line, except for secondary paths of execution, e.g.: closing brace of if statements followed by an else; closing braces of try statements followed by a catch.
 * 80 character line lengths were helpful, although they did not test other lengths such as 100 or 120
 * Each statement should be in a line of its own; do not separate multiple statements by a ‘‘;’’ in a single line.
 * Use import clauses instead of qualified names to reference names in code.
-* Frequent calls to sub-properties of class member properties should be made storing a reference to that sub-property, avoiding multiple statements containing long chains of objects and sub-properties;
+* Frequent calls to sub-properties of class member properties should be made by storing a reference to that sub-property, avoiding multiple statements containing long chains of objects and sub-properties;
 * Identifier names should use dictionary words.

 These conventions were inconclusive: